Broilan/Antohm/README.md

 # Antohm

-Antohm is a fullstack social media geared towards helping job seekers in STEM find a job, and a supportive community.
-Presently, Antohm operates just like any other social media.
-It allows users to post, comment, like, bookmark, DM, view other users profiles, and so on and so forth.
-What makes Antohm unique, though, is that it comes with a job board and a 'quantitative dashboard'.
+Antohm is a fullstack social media geared towards helping STEM job seekers find both jobs and communion.
+It currently operates like any other social media in that it allows users to post, comment, like, bookmark, DM, view other users' profiles, and so on and so forth.
+What makes Antohm unique, though, is that it comes with a job board and a dashboard, which work in tandem to assist and hasten your processes.

 ## Technologies